USF-COMIT/trevor/README.md

 ## About

+TREVOR (Test Robotics Environment Vehicle for Ocean Research) is a prototype modular autonomous surface vehicle.
+It was developed to test unmanned data collection of various environmental and geographical data.
+In particular, the design focuses on multibeam echosounder data collection and mapping.

+### Design Principles

+* **Open Source**
+  * Others can reproduce physical parts and software
+  * Promote external collaboration or extensions
+  * Well documented and reusable software
+  * Collaborate with partner institutions
+* **Efficient to produce at low/medium volumes**
+  * Contemporary manufacturing techniques
+  * 3D printing, laser cut by mail
+* **Repeatable**
+  * Can be produced easily with minimal tooling
+  * Software can be used with minimal skill operators
+* **Precise**
+  * Dimensionally accurate for precise survey offsets
+  * Reproducible, interchangeable parts
+* **TacoMax (modular) form factor**
+  * Max size for the bed of a medium pickup…such as a Toyota Tacoma

 ## Installation

 The Trevor ASV software leverages the CCOM project 11 repository for autonomoy features.
 At this time, Project 11 is only offered as a ROS1 Package   Therefore, we will need to create 2 ROS worspaces and a bridge workspace to make it work.
 Fortunately, we provide you with pre-configured repositories to do this with minimal fuss!